-The ISL will run alongside the 2018-19 season of the I-League, and both domestic and foreign players have had to make the choice between both the top tier football leagues of India.
+After the curtain raiser on the 20th of October, the sixth edition of the ISL will run in tandem with the 13th edition of the I-League, creating an indifferent situation for the players involved.
+In recent seasons, domestic as well as foreign players have had to make a choice between the pair of top tier football leagues in India, deviating from the previous format of inter-tournament loans.
 Also, there will be a major change in the way matches have been played in the ISL previously.

-Like the previous edition of 2017-18, the new season will feature ten teams with changes in the management and of course, players.
-The teams are ATK (Kolkata), Bengaluru FC, Chennaiyin FC, Delhi Dynamos, Goa FC, Jamshedpur FC, Kerala Blasters, Mumbai City FC, NorthEast United and Pune City FC.
+The new season will feature ten teams and most of the contesting sides have undergone wholesale changes with regard to backroom staff as well as the players.
+The ISL teams for the 2019/20 edition of the tournament are ATK (Kolkata), Bengaluru FC, Chennaiyin FC, Hyderabad FC, Goa FC, Jamshedpur FC, Kerala Blasters, Mumbai City FC, NorthEast United and Odisha FC.